kalki/RoboND-Rover-Project/report.md

 ![World map output][n_image5]

 Here is a screen capture of final output video.
 The image at left bottom is the ground truth of the world.
-The image at right side is the world map, red means obstacles, blue means navigatables, yellow means rocks.
+The image at right side is the world map, red means obstacles, blue means navigable, yellow means rocks.
 The rock images is processed so it is tiny yellow spot on the map.

 The text at the top of the image has mapped percentage and fidelity.
-The images used to build video walk throught the entire map.
+The images used to build video walk through the entire map.
 The screen capture is capture near the end of video, the number of mapped and fidelity is the final value.

 Mapped is 87% and it is not close to 100%.
 There are 2 reasons:
 1. Current viewing distance is 40, it is very close to rover and it did not use information at far side.
 Rover only follow the map edge during recording, it did not cross open ground.
 That mean center of open ground will not be used in mapping, like 2 black areas in the middle and right of world map image.
-2. For any particular world map pixel, it will be considered as obstacles if its numbers counted as obstables is larger than 66% of its numbers counted as navigatables.
+2. For any particular world map pixel, it will be considered as obstacles if its numbers counted as obstacles is larger than 66% of its numbers counted as navigable.

 ### Code Inspect ###

-Realted code are in 2 cells.
+Related code are in 2 cells.
 Major process is defined in function `process_image` in cell **Write a function to process stored images**.
 All used functions are defined in cell **Coordinate Transformations**.
 A `temp_worldmap` property is added to data structure `Databucket` in cell **Read in saved data and ground truth map of the world**.